fluree/docs.flur.ee/src/content/docs/query/block-query.md

 ## Block Query

 In this section, we show you how to select all flakes from a block or a selection of blocks.
-FlureeDB allows you to select data from an entire block or block range.
+Fluree allows you to select data from an entire block or block range.

 All FlureeQL queries in this section can be issued to an API endpoint ending in `/block`.